osmandapp/docs/content/osmand/plugins/ski-maps.md

 ### Piste type

-Pistes differ as differ the types of winter related activities: alpine skiing, classic skating, snowboarding, sled riding, backcountry skiing, ski touring, mogul skiing, night skiing, etc.

-Understanding the type of the piste on the map helps in selecting the respective type of navigation:
+Pistes differ by type.
+A type represents different characterstics for a piste to meet the requirements of different winter related activities: alpine skiing, classic skating, snowboarding, sled riding, backcountry skiing, ski touring, mogul skiing, night skiing, etc. Understanding the type of the piste on the map helps in selecting an optimal navigation type.

 **Downhill/alpine skiing piste** is used for the Ski navigation.
-This piste type has a direction, difficulty, and most often is surrounded by the boundaries of the ski resort.
+This piste type has a direction, difficulty, and most often it is surrounded by the boundaries of the ski resort.
 When a downhill piste is selected for the Ski navigation, the direction of the piste is taken into consideration.
 And in case if the Departure and the Destination points are established opposite to the direction of the piste, the navigation goes along the nearest aerial way.

 {% data reusables.general.android-ios-switcher %}